Long march to Machu Picchu

 A short distance further on, we stopped at Winay Huayna campsite for the third and final night of the trek and visited the ruin which rather reminded me of a Greek amphitheatre.
 The more hardy and energetic souls visited a waterfall a short distance from the ruins for a swim; however, the downside was the very steep climb back up the slope to the campsite.
 The campsite offered a bar which was situated a short distance down the hill, but that did not deter those determined to enjoy a beer which, after all the walking, was most refreshing and was complemented by the awesome views from the bar’s balcony.

-On our last morning, we were woken up at 4.00 am, and an hour and a half later we were standing at the gate to the final part of the Inca Trail.
+On the last morning of our holiday, we were woken up at 4.00 am, and an hour and a half later we were standing at the gate to the final part of the Inca Trail.
 Our early start was well worth it as we reached the Sun Gate at sunrise and relished seeing Machu Picchu bathed in the early light.
 Gradually, with numerous stops for photos, we made our way down to Machu Picchu itself and then wandered around the ruins taking photos.
 At that hour of the day, it was deserted apart from fellow trekkers and seeing the first of the visitors arriving from the local town made us feel like we belonged to an exclusive club.

 We were given a detailed tour of the ruins, which are still in remarkable condition considering when they were first discovered by archaeologists and then it was time to return to reality and the luxury of a warm shower and clean clothes.